jonlpersson/ed-latimore/site/_posts/2020-01-28-5-reasons-youre-broke-how-to-stop-being-poor.md

 If you can't take constructive criticism without losing your temper, there is no way you'll ever become better than what you currently are.

-You’ll likely stay that way because when people tell you that you do that, you tell them you don’t.
-Because you know it all, deserve to be talked like your special, and it would be uncomfortable to change and become an effective communicator
+You’ll likely stay that way because you tell them you don't when people tell you that you do that.
+Because you know it all, deserve to be talked to like you're special, and it would be uncomfortable to change and become an effective communicator

 ### The easiest way to stop being poor